Skip to main navigation Skip to search Skip to main content

 I am currently completing two major research projects.
 The first is a monograph that examines the abstract painting practice of French artist Pierre Soulages (b.1919) in relation to philosophies of temporality, existentialism and phenomenology, poetic theory, and the cultural politics of the post-45 decades (forthcoming with Yale University Press).
 The second is the Companion to French Art, 1782 the Present, co-edited with Richard Taws (UCL) for Wiley Blackwell.
 Other research that is ongoing concerns women artists and abstraction, photography during the 1950s, the representation of ideas of Europe, and transnational networks and artistic relationships between Paris/France and elsewhere.

-I have guided seven PhDs to completion and currently supervise or co-supervise seven others on research topics in both art history and history of photography.
-I invite enquiries from potential students who wish to pursue research topics related to my interests, however, the earliest I can consider PhD candidates is 2025.
+I have guided nine PhDs to completion and currently supervise or co-supervise five others on research topics in both art history and history of photography.
+I invite enquiries from potential students who wish to pursue research topics related to my interests for entry from 2027.

 Fingerprint